Intra-Community supplies (ICS)

 The supplier may be in doubt about the validity of the VAT registration number provided by the customer.
 In such cases, the VAT registration number provided by the customer should be verified by the supplier using the VAT number validation system.
 The VAT registration number provided by the customer should be verified before applying the zero-rating.

 Suppliers should take all reasonable steps to verify that the conditions for zero-rating are satisfied.
 Where a supplier has taken such steps, that supplier will not be penalised if it subsequently transpires that a problem has arisen with a particular consignment.
 However, the tax due at the Irish rate will be recovered from any supplier who has failed to take all such reasonable steps.
-Please see How to protect your business from becoming involved in fraud.
+Please see How to protect your business from becoming involved in VAT fraud.

 Penalties for fraudulent claims